geodynamics/pylith/docs-sphinx/user/install/index.md

 (cha:installation)=
-# Installation and Getting Help
+# Installation

 {numref}`fig:install:choices` provides a guide to select the appropriate method for installing PyLith.
 Installation of PyLith on a desktop or laptop machine is, in most cases, very easy.
-Binary packages have been created for Linux and Mac OS X (Darwin) platforms.
+Binary packages have been created for Linux and Mac OS X (macOS) platforms.
 For Windows 10 users, we recommend installing the Windows Subsystem for Linux and using the Linux binary (see instructions in Section {ref}`sec:install:windows`).
 You can also run PyLith inside a Docker container, which provides a virtual Linux environment on any platform that Docker supports, including Linux, Mac OS X, and Windows.
 Installation of PyLith on other operating systems - or installation on a cluster - requires building the software from the source code, which can be difficult for inexperienced users.